 At the same time, Doyle began importing goods from the east, and along with his own agricultural products and those of neighboring farms, he opened up stores in Auraria (later a part of Denver), Canon City, Tarryall, Colorado City (now Colorado Springs), and Pueblo.

 In 1864, Doyle was elected as a representative of the Colorado Territorial Council in Denver, representing Pueblo, Huerfano, El Paso, and Fremont Counties.
 While serving in Denver, Doyle died of a heart attack on March 4, 1864.
 He was 46 years old.
 Governor John Evans and other dignitaries escorted his body home to his ranch, where he was buried in the family cemetery on a hill overlooking his ranch.
-At the time of his death, he was considered the richest man in Colorado.
-Unfortunately, his wife, Maria De La Cruz “Cruzita” Suaso Doyle, died the next year.
+At the time of his death, he was considered the wealthiest man in Colorado.
+Unfortunately, his wife, Maria De La Cruz “Cruzita” Suaso Doyle, died the following year.

 The Doyle Settlement was listed on the National Register of Historic Places in April 1980.
-Representing one of the earliest, non-mining communities in Colorado consists of some of the old farm and grazing lands, foundations, and ruins of various buildings, the old schoolhouse, and the Doyle cemetery.
+Representing one of the earliest non-mining communities in Colorado consists of some of the old farm and grazing lands, foundations, and ruins of various buildings, the old schoolhouse, and the Doyle cemetery.
 Though still standing, the schoolhouse is in a very poor state of repair.
 The gravestones, despite some vandalism, still lie on the hill overlooking the site where these early settlers lived, worked, and died.